Best & Worst Honda Accord Years

 Honda Accord Generations

 Introduced in 1976, the Honda Accord swiftly became a beloved choice among drivers worldwide.
-Over the years, the Accord has experienced notable changes across 11 generations.
+Over the years, the Accord has experienced substantial changes across 11 generations.

 For the sake of relevance and data availability, we’ll be focusing on the 5th to 11th generations in this analysis, starting from 1994.